Spirit Lake Massacre: Background

 Suffering food shortages during the severe winter of 1856–1857, which saw heavy snows, Inkpaduta and his band begged for food at European-American settlements in northwestern Iowa.
 Also struggling that winter, whites rebuffed the Indians with violence and a posse disarmed Inkpaduta's band after they killed a settler's dog that had bitten one of the band.
 They managed to acquire arms and retaliated by attacking settlements there and at Spirit Lake.

 In another account, the tribe was camped near current day Smithland, Iowa.
 Native people were sometimes beaten and chased for stealing livestock and scavenging grain in harvested fields; thus, weary of the group, who in turn "borrowed" community items freely if they could, a vigilante group from Smithland went out to their encampment.
 The group, including John Howe, Eli Floyd and Jonathan Leach, appropriated guns and told the tribe they would be back in the morning.
 The Indians broke camp that night.

 Defenseless and hungry, the band moved north.
-Perhaps the first raid of the Spirit Lake Massacre came at Lost Island Lake, now near Ruthven, Iowa.
-A warrior of the group, who approached the Gillett cabin, was shot and decapitated while looking for food and rifles.
+Perhaps the first raid came near Gillet Grove, Iowa.
+A warrior of the group, who approached the Gillett cabin, was allegedly shot after repeated visits to the cabin believed to fancy Mrs. Gillett while also looking for food and rifles.
 As the tribe destroyed homes and lives on their journey, they came across Jowl Howe, who was also decapitated.
 The warriors killed 35-40 settlers, regardless of age or gender.
 Most of the victims were scalped.
 The Sioux took four young women as captives, 14-year-old Abbie Gardner and three who were married, and headed back to Minnesota territory.
 Word spread about the attacks, and the U.S. Indian Agent organized an armed militia of white citizens.
 Because of the heavy snows, a relief expedition from Fort Dodge failed to arrive in time.
-Another expedition from Fort Ridgely in Minnesota pursued Inkpaduta and his band, but failed to catch them.
+Another expedition from Fort Ridgely in Minnesota pursued Inkpaduta and his band but failed to catch them.
 Abbie states in her memories that Lt.
 Murray and his men were within eyesight the second day after the Springfield, Minnesota, raid, but were unaware of how close they came to encountering the Sioux.